 Patients with Candida esophagitis usually complain of odynophagia and, less commonly, dysphagia.
 About two thirds of patients have signs of oral thrush (thus its absence does not exclude esophageal involvement).
 Patients with odynophagia and typical thrush may be given empiric treatment, but if significant improvement does not occur in 5 to 7 days, endoscopic evaluation is required.
 Barium swallow is less accurate.

-Treatment is with fluconazole 200 mg po or IV for one dose, then 100 mg po or IV q 24 h for 14 to 21 days.
-Alternatives include the azoles (eg, itraconazole, voriconazole, ketoconazole) or echinocandins (eg, caspofungin).
+Treatment is with fluconazole 200 to 400 mg po or IV once/day for 14 to 21 days.
+Alternatives include other azoles (eg, itraconazole, voriconazole, posaconazole) or echinocandins (eg, caspofungin, micafungin, anidulafungin).
 Topical therapy has no role.

 HSV and CMV: